ibexa/documentation-developer/docs/guide/personalization/personalization_quickstart.md

 This information is sent to the event tracker service of the recommendation engine every time these events happen **(2)**.
 The recommendation engine accumulates the tracked events, categorizes them and calculates recommendations for every product and every user in the shop **(3)**.
 All recommendations are available over the recommender service.
-They can be fetched and presented to users during their sessions or sent out e.g. as a newsletter **(4)**.
+They can be fetched and presented to users during their sessions.

 ![Overview of how recommendation works](img/recommendation_overview.png)